 How to Paint plaid watercolor patterns

-I used four different methods to paint each of these backgrounds!
+I used four different methods to paint each of these backgrounds to make Easy watercolor holiday cards!
 I tried a simple diagonal plaid (green and white), Gingham (red and white), Buffalo Plaid (red and black) and Shepards Check (black and white).
 Make sure to watch the video to see them all!

-- The simplest way to paint this plaid/ check/ gingham pattern is to use a square paint brush and paint your lines downwards first, and then paint lines perpendicularly.
-For this method, make sure that your paintbrush has very little water and is kinda dry.
+- The simplest way to paint this plaid/ check/ gingham pattern is to use a square paintbrush and paint your lines downwards first, and then paint lines perpendicularly.
+For this method, make sure that your paintbrush has very little water and is kinda of dry to avoid bleeds.

 - To add a little more interest, try painting this pattern on an angle (like in the green) and use 2 or 3 different shades of green!